espressif/esp-idf/docs/en/hw-reference/esp32/get-started-devkitc.rst

 :link_to_translation:`zh_CN:[中文]`

 This guide shows how to start using the ESP32-DevKitC V4 development board.
-For description of other versions of ESP32-DevKitC check :doc:`../../hw-reference/index`.

 What You Need